raphaelsty/M5-Forecasting-Accuracy/README.md

 - **module 2:** Script for training, and evaluating the model.
 The training of the model is based on the features computed by the module 1.

 - **module 3:** Script dedicated to the serialization of the model.
 It is important to redefine the model prediction method before serializing the model.
 Libraries like Scikit-Learn do not develop models so that they can quickly make predictions for a single observation.
 You can find more information [here](https://maxhalford.github.io/blog/speeding-up-sklearn-single-predictions/).
 The [sklearn-onnx](https://github.com/onnx/sklearn-onnx) library is an interesting solution to this problem.
-I already used [treelite](https://github.com/dmlc/treelite) and this is suitable alternative for LightGBM.
+I already used [treelite](https://github.com/dmlc/treelite) and this is a suitable alternative for LightGBM.

 ![](static/offline.png)